 Choose complementary patterns and materials to create a visually interesting living room that keeps your eye moving, always discovering something new to focus on.

-Brick is next to a rich gray wall with a subtle painted stencil.
-Small, low profile pieces of furniture are layered with patterned pillows.
+The brick is next to a rich gray wall with a subtly painted stencil.
+Small, low-profile pieces of furniture are layered with patterned pillows.